 new_col = True for i, col in enumerate(note_vels.T): for j, note_vel in enumerate(col): if note_vel != 0: time = 20 if new_col else 0 track.append(mido.Message('note_on', note=60 - 2 * j, velocity=note_vel, time=time)) track.append(mido.Message('note_off', note=60 - 2 * j, velocity=127, time=0)) new_col = False new_col = True

 Technically this is not that exciting, but I can still do something that I couldn’t quite get done with software out there.
-I find it quite awesome that all it took was a really small chuck of code and some bored minutes.
+I find it quite awesome that all it took was a really small chunk of code and some boredom.

 Here’s the original MIDI art I made by hand,